 carriage of goods, and marine insurance.
 There are also areas of maritime law that are peculiar to the subject matter.
 The law of collision, towage, pilotage, salvage, limitation of liability, maritime liens, and general average are unique to maritime law.
 In addition, the United States has developed its own law of maritime personal injury and death.
 All references are to U.S. courts unless noted otherwise.

-The Reference Desk and Circulation Desk are located on the 3rd floor of the Law Building.
+Or stop by the Reference Desk on the 3rd floor of the Law Library.

 * Titles for 150+ topics and practice areas

 * 14 series titles, many keyed to casebooks